iamrk-vlsi/RISC-V-MYTH-Workshop/README.md

   - Register File Write
   - Branch

-  Thus the instruction set architecture of base integer instructions, The register file, branching,etc. and eventually the CPU core was built and tested(using appropriate testbench logic, and assembly code developed on Day 2) at the end of the day ,in similar progressive fashion like the previous day.[Click Here](https://github.com/iamrk-vlsi/RISC-V-MYTH-Workshop/tree/master/DAY4/MP_1_cycle.tlv) for code.
+  Thus the instruction set architecture of base integer instructions, The register file, branching,etc. and eventually the CPU core was built and tested(using appropriate testbench logic, and assembly code developed on Day 2) at the end of the day ,in similar progressive fashion like the previous day.The code can be found [here](https://github.com/iamrk-vlsi/RISC-V-MYTH-Workshop/tree/master/DAY4/MP_1_cycle.tlv).

    **Makerchip IDE**
    ![](DAY4/Day4_makerchip.png)